jaivrat/bash_utils/README.md

 # Common BASH settings on all my machines
-1. GO to new machine's github folder.
+1. Go to new machine's github folder.
 Create if it does not exist
 ```
 cd /home/jvsingh/work/github
 ```